fljdin/dispatch/README.md

   + `sh` (default)
   + `psql`: needs PostgreSQL `psql` client to be installed
 - `command`: instruction to be executed
+- `env`: environment name as described below
+- `variables`: a map of key-value used as environment variables, takes precedence over `env`
 - `uri`: connection string used by `psql`'s database option (`-d`)
 - `connection`: connection name as described below, overrides `uri`
 - `depends_on`: a list of identifiers of others tasks declared upstream